 Don't play until the group in front of you is out of range.

 If you lose a ball and it is obvious that it will not be found easily, signal the group behind to play through.
-Do not wait the five minutes allowed under the "Rules of Golf" for ball searching, before doing so.
+Do not wait the THREE minutes allowed under the "Rules of Golf" for ball searching, before doing so.
 (If you believe a ball may be lost immediately after you have hit it, play a provisional ball.)

 When completing a hole, move off the green immediately.
 Leave the marking of scorecards, etc. until you are well clear.